 - Air conditioning.

-- Drops in outdoor temperature which can affect orchids on window sills or conservatories.
+- Drops in outdoor temperature can affect orchids on window sills or conservatories.

-Orchids also prefer a cooler temperature in the evening then during the day as this mimics the natural temperature cycle in their native environment.
+Orchids also prefer a cooler temperature in the evening than during the day, as this mimics the natural temperature cycle in their native environment.

-Typically in houses the temperature increases at night (particularity in Winter when indoor heating is on) which is contrary to the orchid’s preferred conditions.
+We need to consider that typically, in houses, the temperature increases at night (particularly in Winter when indoor heating is on), which is contrary to the orchid’s preferred conditions.

-Place your orchid slightly back from a cold window sill as if the leaves or flowers are in contact with the window at night the cold temperature can cause the flowers to drop.
+Place your orchid slightly back from a cold window sill as if the leaves or flowers are in contact with the window at night; the cold temperature can cause the flowers to drop.
+This is a classic mistake I see often.

-In consistent temperatures the orchids flowers should last 6-8 weeks before falling off.
+With consistent temperatures, the orchid flowers should last 6-8 weeks before falling off.

 (Read my article, how to rebloom orchids indoors).

-3. Low Humidity Causes Orchid Flower and Buds to Drop
+3. Low Humidity Causes Orchid Flowers and Buds to Drop

-Whilst orchids are tropical plants, the popular Phalaenopsis (‘Moth’) orchid’s have been cultivated so they can tolerate somewhat lower levels of humidity of around 30% which is lower then its natural environment but the orchid still requires more humidity then the air in most houses.
+Whilst orchids are tropical plants, the popular Phalaenopsis (‘Moth’) orchids (these are the ones you see everywhere) have been cultivated so they can tolerate somewhat lower levels of humidity of around 30%, which is lower than its natural environment, but the orchid still requires more humidity than the air in most houses.

-The humidity in houses can fluctuate fair drastically for reasons such as:
+The humidity in houses can fluctuate fairly drastically for reasons such as:

-- Air currents from air conditioning, forced air, draughts and convention currents caused by sources of heat.
+- Air currents from air conditioning, forced air, draughts, and convection currents are caused by sources of heat.

 - Central heating or indoor fireplaces lowers air humidity significantly.